Norfolk Southern says other companies should share blame in fiery Ohio derailment

 But GATX leases its railcars to companies that use them to ship their products, so it may not have even had control over the car at the time.
 The NTSB pointed out in documents released as part of its investigative hearing that the railroad doesn’t track car movements within its railyards, so it also may not be clear whether this car wasn’t moved when it wasn’t in use.

-GATX said in a statement that “throughout our 25-year history, the safety of our employees, our customers, our environment and the communities in which we operate has always been our highest priority.
+GATX said in a statement that “throughout our 125-year history, the safety of our employees, our customers, our environment and the communities in which we operate has always been our highest priority.
 We will vigorously defend the company against baseless claims made by Norfolk Southern.”

 Norfolk Southern’s move to make sure other companies pay part of the nearly $400 million estimated cost of the derailment isn’t a surprise.
 It previously said it would likely do that as well as pursuing reimbursement from its insurers.